-PBS Utah membership has seen challenges with inflation and recessionary pressures decreasing the smaller, monthly donations on which the station relies.
-PBS Utah, in a new alignment with membership at KUER, is making strategic investments in meeting audiences where they are, on nonlinear platforms, to appeal for membership.
-Our goals include higher retention of donors; encouraging members to become sustaining members; recruitment to our giving clubs at higher giving levels; and broadening out the channels of engagement with current, lapsed and prospective donors.
+PBS Utah membership has seen challenges, with inflation and recessionary pressures decreasing the smaller, monthly donations on which the station relies.
+PBS Utah, in alignment with membership at KUER, is making strategic investments in meeting audiences where they are, on nonlinear platforms, to appeal for membership.
+Our goals include higher retention of donors; encouraging members to become sustaining members; recruitment to our giving clubs at higher giving levels; and broadening the channels of engagement with current, lapsed and prospective donors.

-Donations from corporations, foundations and the private sector are still hard to predict, but last year's investments in Market Enginuity, a national firm that manages business sponsorship, and the station's first major donor officer, shared with University of Utah advancement, should begin to show results in the next year or two.
+Donations from corporations, foundations and the private sector are still hard to predict, but investments made two years ago in investing in outsourcing business sponsorship and sharing a major donor officer with University of Utah advancement, is delivering small, but steady returns.

-State and federal funding still makes up more than half of PBS Utah's operating budget.
-While the station endeavors to continue to decrease reliance on public funding, funding from the Corporation for Public Broadcasting seems to only keep up with the rising cost of PBS programming.
-These federal and state funds are foundational but will not support the investment needed in new technology and digital strategy.
+State and federal funding still makes up a significant part of PBS Utah's operating budget.
+These federal and state funds are foundational and must remain steady, but they will not support the investment needed in new technology and digital strategy.